 Also see our article on vacation pay.

 Call us for help…

-For questions about work off the clock in California employment law or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about time clock rules for hourly employees or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

 Work in Nevada?
-Read our article on Nevada off the clock labor laws.
+Read our article on Nevada’s work-off-the-clock labor laws.